Welcome to our guide to hoya macrophylla care and propagation…

 |Common issues:||Root rot.|

 The hoya macrophylla is a relatively easy to care for hoya with large (for a hoya) tear drop shaped leaves.
-We run down all you need to know…
+They grow in the wild on Borneo, but also make a good houseplant as they are relatively easy to grow in most homes.
+We run down all you need to know.

 Hoya Macrophylla Light Needs